Willcox-Research-Group/rom-operator-inference-Python3/README.md

 </p>

 This system is called the _full-order model_ (FOM).
-If _n_ is large (as it often is in applications), it is computationally expensive to numerically solve the FOM.
+If _n_ is large, as it often is in high-consequence engineering applications, it is computationally expensive to numerically solve the FOM.
 This package provides tools for constructing a _reduced-order model_ (ROM) that is linear or quadratic in the state **x**, possibly with a constant term **c**, and with optional control inputs **u**.
 The procedure is data-driven, non-intrusive, and relatively inexpensive.
 In the most general case, the code can construct and solve a system of the form